-Because the privacy of your customer data is of the utmost importance to FullStory and in order to ensure that your customer data is protected, FullStory uses an allowlist approach to recording Ajax Request/Response Bodies.
-This allows you to have control over detailing the specific parts of the Request/Response Bodies that you know are safe to record and that will be useful for your own debugging process.
+Because the privacy of your customer data is of the utmost importance to FullStory and in order to ensure that your customer data is protected, FullStory uses an allowlist approach to capturing Ajax Request/Response Bodies.
+This allows you to have control over detailing the specific parts of the Request/Response Bodies that you know are safe to capture and that will be useful for your own debugging process.

 There are additional reasons a blocklist approach to AJAX Request/Response Bodies could provide more administrative overhead and present considerable risk to your organization.

 For example, while you may be confident based on your naming convention that “

 cc-cvv” all include sensitive data, there are often field names that are not descriptive of the data type and could include sensitive data.
 For instance, the field name “id” could be a simple user ID, but in a JSON tree descriptive of a payment method, “id” could be a payment processor user id.

 Furthermore, ensuring an accurate blocklist would require knowing every possible parent > child field path that contains sensitive data for all AJAX calls made on your network.
 This leads to more of a trial and error approach to exclusion, in which you’d run the risk of exposing potentially sensitive information.

 Take the below example: